tangjm/data-engineering-notes/public/AWS/module1_cloud_concepts/notes_on_cloud_concepts.md

 - The services can be used together as building blocks

 ### Ways to interact with AWS
----

 - AWS Management Console (gui)
 - AWS CLI (from your commandline)
 - Software Development Kits (from your code)

-All use REST-like API
+Most services use a REST-like API

 ### Migrating to AWS Cloud
----

 AWS Cloud Adoption Framework